 You will be taught by very experienced and qualified teachers.
 It is expected that you will have a maximum of two teachers over the two years.

-You will experience a wide variety of resources, activities and tasks in the classroom.
-We use workbooks to help you organise your learning and you are expected to write answers to exam style questions to develop the knowledge and skills you need to be successful in the exams.
-You will watch extracts from films and documentaries to strengthen your understanding and will be able to do some sociological research tasks.
+You will learn how to find information, extract what is important from it and turn it into an argument.
+You will learn to work in collaboration with others, but also how to work effectively without close supervision.
+You will use a wide variety of resources, and experience a broad range of activities and tasks in the classroom.
+We use workbooks to help you organise your learning and you are expected to write answers to exam-style questions to develop the knowledge and skills you need to be successful in the exams.
+You will watch extracts from films and documentaries to strengthen your understanding and will be able to conduct some sociological research tasks.
 Creative students are encouraged to make displays, mind maps and story boards to consolidate their knowledge.
-Please be prepared to work in teams on occasion and discussion and debate are encouraged.
+Please be prepared to work in teams on occasion.
+Discussion and debate are encouraged.

 If you are interested in our society and want to find out why things such as inequality exist this is a course which will interest you.
 It could also be a good course for you if you can see things from more than one point of view and can present arguments well.
 It is particularly useful for students who are studying subjects such as Law, Psychology, Business Studies, English, Media, Communication and Culture, History and Religious Studies.